atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 30\
 Toilet Stalls**

+#### 4.17.4 TOE CLEARANCES

-**4.17.4 TOE CLEARANCES.** In standard stalls, the front partition and at least one side partition shall provide a toe clearance of at least 9 in (230 mm) above the floor.
+In standard stalls, the front partition and at least one side partition shall provide a toe clearance of at least 9 in (230 mm) above the floor.
 If the depth of the stall is greater than 60 in (1525 mm), then the toe clearance is not required.

+#### 4.17.5* DOORS

-**4.17.5* DOORS.** Toilet stall doors shall comply with 4.13.
+Toilet stall doors shall comply with 4.13.
 If toilet stall approach is from the latch side of the stall door, clearance between the door side of the stall and any obstruction may be reduced to a minimum of 42 in (1065 mm).

+#### 4.17.6 GRAB BARS

-**4.17.6 GRAB BARS.** Grab bars complying with the length and positioning shown in Fig. 30(a), (b), (c), and (d) shall be provided.
+Grab bars complying with the length and positioning shown in Fig. 30(a), (b), (c), and (d) shall be provided.
 Grab bars may be mounted with any desired method as long as they have a gripping surface at the locations shown and do not obstruct the required clear floor area.
 Grab bars shall comply with 4.26.

-**4.18 URINALS.**
+### 4.18 URINALS

+#### 4.18.1 GENERAL

-**4.18.1 GENERAL.** Accessible urinals shall comply with 4.18.
+Accessible urinals shall comply with 4.18.

+#### 4.18.2 HEIGHT

-**4.18.2 HEIGHT.** Urinals shall be stall-type or wall-hung with an elongated rim at a maximum of 17 in (430 mm) above the floor.
+Urinals shall be stall-type or wall-hung with an elongated rim at a maximum of 17 in (430 mm) above the floor.

+#### 4.18.3 CLEAR FLOOR SPACE

-**4.18.3 CLEAR FLOOR SPACE.** A clear floor space 30 in by 48 in (760 mm by 1220 mm) shall be provided in front of urinals to allow forward approach.
+A clear floor space 30 in by 48 in (760 mm by 1220 mm) shall be provided in front of urinals to allow forward approach.
 This clear space shall adjoin or overlap an accessible route and shall comply with 4.2.4.
 Urinal shields that do not extend beyond the front edge of the urinal rim may be provided with 29 in (735 mm) clearance between them.

+#### 4.18.4 FLUSH CONTROLS

-**4.18.4 FLUSH CONTROLS.** Flush controls shall be hand operated or automatic, and shall comply with 4.27.4, and shall be mounted no more than 44 in (1120 mm) above the floor.
+Flush controls shall be hand operated or automatic, and shall comply with 4.27.4, and shall be mounted no more than 44 in (1120 mm) above the floor.

-**4.19 LAVATORIES AND MIRRORS.**
+### 4.19 LAVATORIES AND MIRRORS

+#### 4.19.1 GENERAL

-**4.19.1 GENERAL.** The requirements of 4.19 shall apply to lavatory fixtures, vanities, and built-in lavatories.
+The requirements of 4.19 shall apply to lavatory fixtures, vanities, and built-in lavatories.

+#### 4.19.2 HEIGHT AND CLEARANCES

-**4.19.2 HEIGHT AND CLEARANCES. **Lavatories shall be mounted with the rim or counter surface no higher than 34 in (865 mm) above the finished floor.
+Lavatories shall be mounted with the rim or counter surface no higher than 34 in (865 mm) above the finished floor.
 Provide a clearance of at least 29 in (735 mm) from the floor to the bottom of the apron.
 Knee and toe clearance shall comply with Fig. 31.

 ![In addition to clearances discussed in the text, the following knee clearance is required underneath the lavatory: 27 inches (685 mm) minimum from the floor to the underside of the lavatory which extends 8 inches (205 mm) minimum measured from the front edge underneath the lavatory back towards the wall; if a minimum 9 inches (230 mm) of toe clearance is provided, a maximum of 6 inches (150 mm) of the 48 inches (1220 mm) of clear floor space required at the fixture may extend into the toe space.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig31.gif)

 **Figure 31\
 Lavatory Clearances**

+#### 4.19.3 CLEAR FLOOR SPACE

-**4.19.3 CLEAR FLOOR SPACE. **A clear floor space 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a lavatory to allow forward approach.
+A clear floor space 30 in by 48 in (760 mm by 1220 mm) complying with 4.2.4 shall be provided in front of a lavatory to allow forward approach.
 Such clear floor space shall adjoin or overlap an accessible route and shall extend a maximum of 19 in (485 mm) underneath the lavatory (see Fig. 32).

 ![The minimum depth of the lavatory is 17 inches (430 mm).](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig32.gif)

 **Figure 32\
 Clear Floor Space at Lavatories**

-**4.19.4 EXPOSED PIPES AND SURFACES.** Hot water and drain pipes under lavatories shall be insulated or otherwise covered.
+#### 4.19.4 EXPOSED PIPES AND SURFACES

+Hot water and drain pipes under lavatories shall be insulated or otherwise covered.
 There shall be no sharp or abrasive surfaces under lavatories.

+#### 4.19.5 FAUCETS

-**4.19.5 FAUCETS.** Faucets shall comply with 4.27.4.
+Faucets shall comply with 4.27.4.
 Lever-operated, push-type, and electronically controlled mechanisms are examples of acceptable designs.
 Self-closing valves are allowed if the faucet remains open for at least 10 seconds.

+#### 4.19.6* MIRRORS

-**4.19.6* MIRRORS.** Mirrors shall be mounted with the bottom edge of the reflecting surface no higher than 40 in (1015 mm) from the floor (see Fig. 31).
+		Mirrors shall be mounted with the bottom edge of the reflecting surface no higher than 40 in (1015 mm) from the floor (see Fig. 31).

-**4.20 BATHTUBS.**
+### 4.20 BATHTUBS

+#### 4.20.1 GENERAL

-**4.20.1 GENERAL.** Accessible bathtubs shall comply with 4.20.
+Accessible bathtubs shall comply with 4.20.
 For bathtubs in accessible dwelling units, see 4.34.5.4.

+#### 4.20.2 FLOOR SPACE

-**4.20.2 FLOOR SPACE.** Clear floor space in front of bathtubs shall be as shown in Fig. 33.
+Clear floor space in front of bathtubs shall be as shown in Fig. 33.

 ![fig33](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig33.gif)